karpovilia/SNA/Course Projects/Customer shopping patterns on Amazon.md

-by Sofya Morozova, Anna Bondar, Ilya Polyakov (GitHub)
+by: Sofya Morozova, Anna Bondar, Ilya Polyakov (GitHub)
 ## Key Idea of Project:

 **The goal of this project** is to analyse the purchasing behaviour of Amazon customers through social network analysis (SNA) techniques.